RosettaCommons/demos/tutorials/symmetry/symmetry_script.md

     <sfx_symm weights="talaris2014" symmetric=1 />
 </SCOREFXNS>
 ```
-This is required to tell Rosetta that you need to use symmetry score.
+This will turn on the symmetric scoring and is required to tell Rosetta that you need to use symmetry score.

 Now, let's go to the `<MOVERS>`.
 In the first line we added: